vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 tion of 872; Sāntiparva of, deals Low castes, eighteen, that were beyond with rājadharma at length 2.

-the pale of the four varnas 285.
+the pale of the four varṇas 285.

 Mahābhārata war, date of 9028, Lummiai, village was exempted by Mahābhasva 38n.
 46n, 88, 104, 135,